ngneat/until-destroy/README.md

 }
 ```

-## Migration from ViewEngine to Ivy
+## Migration from View Engine to Ivy

 To make it easier for you to migrate, we've built a [script](https://github.com/NetanelBasal/ngx-take-until-destroy/blob/master/migration/run.js) that will update the imports path, and add the decorator for you.
 You need to run it manually on your project.